puffyCid/artemis-api/artemis-docs/docs/Contributing/api.md

 ## Testing the API

 Writing tests for the TypeScript API is a bit more involved than writing tests for the Rust codebase.
-Creating tests for the API is a 5 step process:
+You will also need the [artemis](https://github.com/puffyCid/artemis) source code.

+1. Clone the artemis repo
-0. Compile the test runner binary `script_runner` via `cargo build --release --examples` and place under the corresponding test folder
+2. Compile the API test runner binary `script_runner` via `cargo build --release --examples` and place `script_runner` under the corresponding API test folder
-1. Export a test function
+3. Export a test function
-2. Register the test function in test.ts under tests/test.ts
+4. Register the test function in test.ts under tests/test.ts
-3. Write your test and place it under the test/ folder
+5. Write your test and place it under the test/ folder
-4. Run tests with compile_tests.ps1 or compile_tests.py
+6. Run tests with compile_tests.ps1 or compile_tests.py

 You may place test data under test/test_data.